Northeastern hosts N.C. A&T after Pratt's 26-point game

 BOTTOM LINE: Northeastern hosts N.C.
 A&T after LA Pratt scored 26 points in Northeastern’s 78-73 loss to the Monmouth Hawks.

-The Huskies have gone 7-5 at home.
-Northeastern is second in the CAA with 35.3 points per game in the paint led by Rashad King averaging 9.2.
+The Huskies are 7-5 on their home court.
+Northeastern is eighth in the CAA with 8.6 offensive rebounds per game led by Collin Metcalf averaging 2.0.

-Northeastern is shooting 45.4% from the field this season, 0.5 percentage points higher than the 44.9% N.C.
-A&T allows to opponents.
+Northeastern’s average of 6.7 made 3-pointers per game this season is only 0.7 fewer made shots on average than the 7.4 per game N.C.
+A&T allows.
 N.C.
-A&T’s 41.4% shooting percentage from the field this season is 2.8 percentage points lower than Northeastern has given up to its opponents (44.2%).
+A&T’s 41.4% shooting percentage from the field this season is 2.8 percentage points lower than Northeastern has allowed to its opponents (44.2%).

-The Huskies and Aggies face off Thursday for the first time in CAA play this season.

-TOP PERFORMERS: King is scoring 18.0 points per game with 6.1 rebounds and 3.3 assists for the Huskies.
-Harold Woods is averaging 12.4 points, six rebounds and 1.6 steals over the last 10 games.
+TOP PERFORMERS: Rashad King is scoring 18.0 points per game and averaging 6.1 rebounds for the Huskies.
+Harold Woods is averaging 12.4 points and 6.0 rebounds over the last 10 games.

-Ryan Forrest is shooting 39.9% and averaging 19.1 points for the Aggies.
-Jahnathan Lamothe is averaging 2.2 made 3-pointers over the last 10 games.
+Ryan Forrest is scoring 19.1 points per game with 3.7 rebounds and 1.3 assists for the Aggies.
+Jahnathan Lamothe is averaging 17.1 points, 9.7 rebounds and two steals over the past 10 games.

 LAST 10 GAMES: Huskies: 5-5, averaging 69.8 points, 28.3 rebounds, 12.2 assists, 7.4 steals and 5.2 blocks per game while shooting 45.1% from the field.
 Their opponents have averaged 69.7 points per game.